 However, let’s not put husbands on a pedestal either.

-No one person can be the perfect husband to you.
+No one person can be the perfect husband for you.
 No one will do everything for you, even in physical form.

 If you’re reading this, you’re most likely a single mom who’s been in a failed relationship, and you know this from experience.